smriti-rao/ce-placemats-flask/README.md

 From there you can import code just as you would in source code e.g.
 `from app.placemats.data.ncbi_client import *` would run the code in that package, and import all the defined classes and functions into the current shell's scope (similar to how importing a package works when writing python source files).
+Try running the previous command in the REPL during setup.
-To test it out, run `configure_client()` and then run a search on pubmed using `pubmed_search('alopecia areata treatment')`.
+To test that it worked, run `configure_client()` and then run a search on pubmed using `pubmed_search('alopecia areata treatment')`.
 The REPL is a useful tool whenever you need to double-check the value of an expression or explore an API.